patrickgrady/jekyll-gulp-bsync-bower/README.md

 * [Susy](https://github.com/ericam/susy/).

 ##To Get Started
-First install [Node JS](https://nodejs.org/) and [NPM](http://blog.npmjs.org/post/85484771375/how-to-install-npm).
+First, if you haven't done so already, install [Node JS](https://nodejs.org/) and [NPM](http://blog.npmjs.org/post/85484771375/how-to-install-npm).
 Homebrew makes this very easy, just type the following commands and you'll be good to go.
 ~~~
 brew update
 brew doctor
 brew install node
 ~~~

-Clone the starter kit repository:
+Next, clone the starter kit repository:
 ~~~
 git clone git@github.com:patrickgrady/jekyll-gulp-bsync-bower.git
 ~~~

-Navigate to the project folder:
+Then navigate to the project folder:
 ~~~
 cd into/the/repository
 ~~~